 Barnwood or Reclaimed Wood (You can even use new)

 I gave the chairs a good washing with my vinegar and water.
 Afterward, I lightly sanded each chair, just to rough up the surface.
 I used my tack cloth to remove any dust particles and gave each chair one coat of chalk paint in White by Waverly Inspirations.

 The existing black paint was peeking through after one coat, but I liked it because I wanted a more rustic, worn look to coordinate with the reclaimed wood.

 I then distressed the chairs with 120 grit sandpaper, heavily.

 After my chairs completely dried, I wiped one coat of Minwax wax to seal and give them a durable finish.
-Polycrylic was used to seal the barnwood.
+A light coat of Polycrylic was used to seal the barnwood.